JiashengYu618/HUDK4054/README.md

-# This repo is used for students in HUDK4054 who want to see the data of HR.csv
+# This repo is used for students in HUDK4054 who want to see the data of hr_data.csv